 At this time, Discover® Bank allows the new customer to add a joint owner to the account.
 I don’t plan to share this account, so I decline.

 Step 2.
 The second page of the application determines how to fund the account.
 I decide to link the account to my ING Direct Electric Orange checking account with an initial deposit of $2,500 funded electronically.
 (Ed. note: ING Direct became Capital One 360 in 2013.)
-Discover Bank requires a minimum of $500 for the initial deposit.
+Discover Bank no longer requires a minimum for the initial deposit.
 If you would prefer to fund your account via a wire or check, Discover® Bank offers these options as well.

 In order to give your consent to Discover® Bank to perform an ACH transfer, you will need to provide an electronic signature.